Toshan433/C/README.md

-# c-projects
+# C Programming Language
-A set of beginner to intermediate C projects for learning and practicing programming
+Here you will learn data structures, memory, and pointers through projects.